NY regulator expands probe into reinsurers' Iran ties

-NEW YORK, July 24 (Reuters) - New York’s top financial regulator has expanded a probe into whether reinsurance companies have written policies on international trade with Iran, which could potentially violate new U.S. sanctions.
+NEW YORK (Reuters) - New York’s top financial regulator has expanded a probe into whether reinsurance companies have written policies on international trade with Iran, which could potentially violate new U.S. sanctions.

 In a letter posted to its website on Wednesday, the state’s Department of Financial Services asked reinsurers to explain their dealings with entities and people that have ties to Iran.